 Scrum is an agile framework with prescribed roles and sprint ceremonies that helps teams to work productively and deliver products of value to customers.

-To execute projects in a schematic manner, teams work in short work cycles called sprints and a sprint can take from one week to four weeks.
+To execute projects the Scrum way, teams work in time-boxed iterations (or short work cycles) called sprints and a sprint can range from one week to four weeks.

-The teams participate in sprint ceremonies (backlog refinement, sprint planning, standups, sprint demo or reviews, and retrospectives) and the Scrum Master facilitates them.
+The teams participate in sprint ceremonies (backlog refinement, sprint planning, standups or huddles, sprint demo or reviews, and retrospectives) and the Scrum Master facilitates the ceremonies/cadences.

-Kanban is a lean methodology, which unlike Scrum, doesn’t have prescribed roles and scrum ceremonies.
-It helps teams to visualize workflow, track the status of work and optimize the flow.
+Kanban is a lean methodology, which, unlike Scrum, doesn’t have prescribed roles and scrum ceremonies.
+It helps teams to visualize workflow, track the status of work, limit work-in-progress, and optimize the flow to maximize efficiency.

-At first, Kanban was used in manufacturing and IT sectors, but now it has gained prominence in HR, marketing and other departments.
+At first, Kanban was used in the manufacturing and IT sectors, but now it has gained prominence in HR, marketing, and other departments.

-Teams use either physical boards (whiteboards, markers) or digital / online boards to visualize workflows.
-One of the most prominent and user-friendly digital Kanban tools is the Trello Board.
+Teams use either physical boards (whiteboards, markers) or digital/online boards to visualize workflows.
+One of the most prominent and user-friendly digital Kanban tools is Trello.
+Other Kanban tools include ClickUp, Asana, JIRA, Kanbanize, Monday, etc.

 The Agile Talent Acquisition board is a Scrum for Trello board example.
 Let us help you understand the board so that you can start using it effectively.